santhoshkuamares/The-Computational-Theory-of-Mind-in-AI/README.md

 | `launch.py`, `setup_runtime.py` | Check and set up the original two-T4 environment, launch training, stream progress and package recovery outputs. |
 | `common.py` | Provides checked data loading, hashing, batch grouping and recovery packaging. |

-Formatting changes source-byte hashes.
-Historical resume therefore restores exact code from the verified recovery archive and retains the original identity checks.
-Use a fresh working directory for restoration.
-A fresh run on different hardware is not claimed to reproduce identical weights.
+Changes to formatting restore byte-hashes.
+The historical-resume utilizes the recovered archives of exact code and maintains the original identity checks.
+Restoration occurs in a new working directory.
+No claim is made that running again with different hardware will produce identical weights.

-Answer-only selected step 1,000 after 8,000 example exposures; Subjectesis selected step 2,500 after 20,000 exposures.
-Full schedules are exposure-matched, but evaluated checkpoints and target-token compute are not. `training_audit.csv` records these differences.
+Step 1,000 after 8,000 examples, Selected Step 2,500 after 20,000 exposures; Exposure matched full schedules are utilized, but checkpoint evaluation and target token computation are not  `training_audit.csv` records the discrepancies.

 ## Validation, testing and transfer